VeriGraph: Scene Graphs for Execution Verifiable Robot Planning: Experimental Details

 \subsection{Experiments and Results}

 \textbf{Scene graph generation:} As mentioned earlier, VLMs are utilized in our scene graph generation model.
-Here, we evaluate some popular VLMs, such as Gemini 1.5 Pro~\cite{googlegeminifamilyhighlycapable}, LLava~\cite{liu2023llava}, and GPT-4V~\cite{openai2023gpt4vision}, without any in-context examples.
+Here, we evaluate some popular VLMs, such as Gemini 1.5 Pro~\cite{googlegeminifamilyhighlycapable}, LLaVA~\cite{liu2023llava}, and GPT-4V~\cite{openai2023gpt4vision}, without any in-context examples.
 For GPT-4V and Gemini 1.5 Pro, we use the official Python SDK.
-Ollama~\cite{githubollama} is used to run LLava locally.
+Ollama~\cite{githubollama} is used to run LLaVA locally.
 The same prompt is used for all three models.
 For our experiments, the set of relations $R$ and global dictionary $D$ are predefined and included in the prompt.
-We evaluate accuracy via an F1-score for the generated nodes and edges compared to the ground truth scene graph.
-Full accuracy is based on a perfect match of both nodes and edges.
+We evaluate node and edge prediction using F1-score compared to the ground truth scene graph.
+We also report Exact Graph Accuracy, which requires a perfect match of all nodes and edges in the predicted graph.
+Because this metric requires the entire graph to be correct simultaneously, it is substantially stricter than the per-element F1 scores.
 The three models are compared across the scenes in ~\Tref{tab:sg_blocks}.
-GPT-4V performs notably better than Gemini and LLava across all scenes.
+GPT-4V performs notably better than Gemini and LLaVA across all scenes.
 We used GPT-4V as the scene graph generator $SGG$ for other experiments based on these results.

 \textbf{Planning:} We used GPT-4~\cite{openai2024gpt4} as the task planner $\mathcal{P}$.
-We evaluate our approach on all three task groups presented in~\Sref{sec:exp_task} and show results for our approach in~\Tref{tab:planning_results}.
-Compared to ViLa, we improve on language and image instruction planning tasks.
-For the image-based start and goal state, we see an average improvement of ${\sim}0.57$.
+We evaluate our approach on all four task groups presented in~\Sref{sec:exp_task} and show results in~\Tref{tab:planning_results}.
+Compared to VILA, we improve on language and image instruction planning tasks.
+For the image-based start and goal state, we observe an average improvement of ${\sim}0.57$.
 For the language instruction task, we outperform SayCan by ${\sim}0.56$.
+Similarly, for the tangram puzzle tasks we outperform VILA by \(56\%\).